 - Houses more than 8,500 primary and secondary sources that include images of palaces, capitals, and ruins; flags; noteworthy speeches; recipes; facts and figures; glossary terms; and national constitutions

-- Provides more than 1,700 biographies of important political and cultural figures, including Nigerian human rights activist and playwright Wole Soyinka, Czech playwright and former president Vaclav Havel, and King Bhumibol Adulyadej of Thailand
+- Includes more than 1,700 biographies of important political and cultural figures, including Nigerian human rights activist and playwright Wole Soyinka, Czech playwright and former president Vaclav Havel, and King Bhumibol Adulyadej of Thailand

 "Because the information is so concise and organized and comparisons of countries can so easily be made, this is a site worth previewing.
 Recommended."

 "ABC-CLIO has entered the online subscription market with three very solid, well-planned, easy-to-use products that will appeal to students."

 "It's easy for teachers to customize this ...
 A useful resource for all schools and libraries."

 "World Geography is particularly appropriate for middle and junior high school students and may be of some use in high school ...
 World Geography does all the work of correlating the Web site with the textbooks and academic standards, relieving the teacher of that burden.
 World Geography will be a boon to busy teachers who want to use the Internet in the instruction of geography."

 "[This] online database could easily replace textbooks for middle and high school courses ...
 Topic explorations help the students, while Teaching Tools offer instructional materials for classroom use, plus correlations to standards, textbook sets, etc."

 "[World Geography] challenge[s] students to evaluate historical evidence, interpret current events, and make comparative analysis.
 Students can use the rich resources available in [this] database to complete assignments, create presentations, and develop true global understanding.
 The current news, features, and commentaries can be integrated into curriculum, assignments, and class discussions."